What is art deco style?

 Luhrs Tower

-Luhrs Tower is a skyscraper in Phoenix that was designed by architectural firm Trost & Trost.
-It contains several elements of art deco design, including an ornamental facade and doorway reminiscent of the intricate details in French art deco designs.
+The Luhrs Tower is a skyscraper in Phoenix designed by the architectural firm Trost & Trost.
+It contains several Art Deco design elements, including an ornamental facade and doorway reminiscent of the intricate details in French Art Deco designs.

-During its heyday in the ’20s, cinemas were also booming in popularity throughout the U.S. For that reason, in the ’20s and ’30s, small towns across America were making room for art deco movie theaters, many of which are still standing today.
-The theaters’ facades typically featured elaborate deco marquees, often with chevron or other geometric details characteristic of the style.
-The lobbies and auditoriums inside were full of ornate ceilings, lacquered walls and other graphic deco features.
-Some of the most famous include the Paramount Theater in Oakland, California, and the Majestic Theatre in Detroit, among many others.
+During its heyday in the ’20s, cinemas experienced booming popularity throughout the U.S. Small towns across America made room for Art Deco movie theaters, many of which still stand today.
+The theaters’ facades typically featured elaborate deco marquees with chevron or other geometric details characteristic of the style.
+The lobbies and auditoriums were full of ornate ceilings, lacquered walls and other deco features.
+Some of the most famous include the Paramount Theater in Oakland, California, and Majestic Theatre in Detroit.

-There are many memorable pieces of furnitures from the era, and the art deco movement had a lasting impact on fashion and art too.
+There are many memorable pieces of furniture from the era, and the Art Deco movement also had a lasting impact on fashion and art.

 Etat Cabinet

-The Etat Cabinet is a classic art deco piece of furniture, designed by Ruhlmann.
-This cabinet is made of dark glossy wood, with tiny geometric details and a large image of a vase filled with flowers that was rendered using ivory.
+The Etat Cabinet is a classic piece of Art Deco furniture, designed by Ruhlmann.
+This cabinet is made of dark glossy wood, with tiny geometric details and a large image of a vase filled with flowers and rendered using ivory.
 The clean lines and ornamental detailing are perfect examples of the design style.

 Hill House Chair

-Designed by Charles Rennie Mackintosh, the Hill House Chair is a dining chair that features a dramatically high back with a ladder-like design of glossy black wood slats, ending with a grid of wood at the top.
+Designed by Charles Rennie Mackintosh, the Hill House Chair is a dining chair featuring a dramatically high back with a ladder-like design of glossy black wood slats, ending with a wooden grid at the top.

 Sculptures

-Art deco spanned not just architecture and interior design, but art, fashion and jewelry design, too.
+Art Deco spanned not just architecture and interior design, but art, fashion and jewelry design, too.
 As such, deco sculptures became very popular, typically made of bronze, ivory, marble and other exotic materials.
 One of the most famous sculptures of the period is designer Max Le Verrier’s “Clarte,” which features a nude woman leaning backward and holding a light in her outstretched hands.
+Other iconic statues include Christ the Redeemer in Rio de Janeiro, Brazil and the Guardians of Traffic who stand watch over the Hope Memorial Bridge in Cleveland, Ohio.

 Art Deco Posters